life-itself/second-renaissance/content/ecosystem/cohere/profiles/nrhythm.md

   - Education & Training
   - Consulting & Advisory
 size: 11-20
+territory: Leadership Development
+y: 589
+x: 514
 ---
-> "Through a living systems approach, nRhythm is on a mission to transform workplaces and create conditions where health and abundance are the natural outcomes.
+> Through a living systems approach, nRhythm is on a mission to transform workplaces and create conditions where health and abundance are the natural outcomes.
 >
 > We offer various educational offerings, free resources, gatherings, community, plus consulting for brands, organizations, businesses, and projects.
 >